 I understand that being my friend or member of my immediate family is not an easy thing for the average person.

-I’m prone to over-think things; I sometimes have such preoccupation with feelings and worries that I want to talk through everything so that I can push those preoccupations aside; I’ll often stick my foot in my mouth; I may sometimes misinterpret things said and become defensive, and; every once in a while I need to withdraw completely to reflect and process all of the information and feelings that fill up my mind.
+I’m prone to over-think things.
+I sometimes have such preoccupation with feelings and worries that I want to talk through everything so that I can push those preoccupations aside.
+I’ll stick my foot in my mouth occasionally.
+I may sometimes misinterpret things said and become defensive, and every once in a while I need to withdraw completely to reflect and process all of the information and feelings that fill up my mind.

 ADD makes interpersonal relationships hard for me.
 While I know the triggers of the rabbit hole and I continue to work on adjusting my response, I’m never going to be completely free of these traits because it’s the way I’m wired.
 ADD occurs when electrical impulses don’t make it through to the frontal lobes of the brain where the executive control systems manage response and behavior.
 Essentially, what the rest of my brain is telling me to do doesn’t always make it up to the front of my brain so I can do it, or not do it, as is almost always the case.
 I’m making it sound a little like a mental illness here, but it is not, nor is it classified this way.

 A very minimal amount of medication does provide some relief of the impulsively and helps me clear my brain of some of the many thoughts that bounce around up there, but there is no cure.
-Nor would I want there to be; although in all honestly, I wish I could sometimes dial it back even more.
-The rabbit hole is too shallow and I’m often through it before I even realize that I need to touch the dials.
+Nor would I want there to be; although, in all honesty, I wish I could sometimes dial it back even more.
+The rabbit hole is too shallow, and I’m often through it before I even realize that I need to touch the dials.

-I’m intense, yes.
+I am intense, yes.
 I talk too much at times.
-I’m moody and I brood occasionally.
+I’m moody, and I brood occasionally.
 I realize such intensity, focus and attitude is a bit much for some people.
-This is especially true when I try to compress myself into the expectations others may have of me.
-The compression and boundaries of the expectations create stress, that when coupled with my high-desire to achieve, send me into the rabbit hole.
+This is particularly the case when I try to compress myself into the expectations others may have of me.
+The compression and boundaries of the expectations create stress, which when coupled with my high-desire to achieve, send me into the rabbit hole.
 I’m thankful for those who tolerate me at those times.

 The fact is, ADD is really just a different way of thinking or processing information.
 It makes me who I am.
-I’m not going to be able to change it much.
-Folks just need to learn to accept that this, whatever this is, is what makes me the person they call a friend or part of the family.
+I’m not going to be able to change my ADD-fueled tendencies much, but I do not make ADD an excuse for my sometimes poor behavior, impulsiveness, or lack of attention.
+I am imperfect, and I continually work on minimizing the impact such tendencies have on others.
+And those in my life have had to learn to accept that ADD, or whatever ADD does that makes me think differently, is a vital part of what makes me the person they call a friend or part of the family.

-All things considered though, I don’t think I’d want to be anyone else.
+All this considered, I don’t think I’d want to be anyone else.